ClaudiaMorales/Getting-and-Cleaning-Data-Project/README.md

 #### Code Book

-_From Overview:_ A code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called `CodeBook.md`.
+A code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called `CodeBook.md`.

-_From Evaluation:_ Please submit a code book that modifies and updates the codebooks available to you with the data to indicate all the variables and summaries you calculated, along with units, and any other relevant information.

 #### README

-_From Overview:_ You should also include a `README.md` in the repo with your scripts.
+You should also include a `README.md` in the repo with your scripts.
 This repo explains how all of the scripts work and how they are connected.

-_From Question:_ You should include a `README.md` in the repo describing how the script works.

-_From Evaluation:_ I was able to follow the README in the directory that explained what the analysis files did.

 ### Data Analysis Explanation

-#### For 1st tiny data set:
+#### Dataset called ExtractedData:

 - Read data sets and combine them
 - Read subjects and combine them